-character of the Word-revelation.
+This dualistic basic motive has deprived scholastic theology of the insight into the radical and integral character of the Word-revelation.
 It has led to a theological conception of human nature which has no room for the heart as the religious center and radical unity of human existence.
-By ascribing to the so-called natural reason an autonomy over against faith and divine revelation, traditional scholastic theology merely gave expression to the false Greek view of reason as the center of human nature.
+By ascribing to the so-called natural reason an autonomy over against faith and the divine revelation, scholastic theology merely gave expression to the false Greek view of reason as the center of human nature.
 Within the framework of the Roman Catholic ecclesiastic doctrine this caused no inner difficulties, since this doctrine did not accept the radical character of the fall into sin.

-In Reformed theology, on the other hand, this unbiblical view of human nature could not fail to cause an inner contradiction with the biblical doctrine of sin and redemption.
+In Reformed theology, on the contrary, this unbiblical view of human nature could not fail to cause an inner contradiction with the biblical doctrine of sin and redemption.
 For, if human nature does not have a religious center or radix, how can the fall be of a radical character, i. e., touch the root of our nature?
 Sin cannot originate from man's intellect.
 If the latter would be the center of our human nature, independent from our central religious life, it would not be affected by sin.
 Therefore, Roman Catholic doctrine was consistent when it denied the inner corruption of human nature.
-And it is this very view of human nature which caused the problem of the relation [141] between theology and philosophy to be posed on a fundamentally erroneous basis.
-The whole distinction between a so-called sacred theology and the so-called secular sciences issued from the unbiblical dualism inherent in the scholastic basic motive of nature and supra-natural grace.
+And it is this very view of human nature which caused the problem of the relation between theology and philosophy to be posed on a fundamentally erroneous basis.
+The whole distinction between a so-called sacred theology and the socalled profane sciences issued from the unbiblical dualism inherent in the scholastic basic motive of nature and supra-natural grace.